purduesigbots/pros-docs/v5/okapi/tutorials/concepts/2dmotionprofiling.rst

      2.0,  // Maximum linear acceleration of the Chassis in m/s/s 10.0, // Maximum linear jerk of the Chassis in m/s/s/s myChassis, // Chassis Controller
-     12.5_in // Wheelbase width
    );

 Next, let's create a motion profile.
 A profile is created with a list of points and a name.
-Each of the points contains the desired x and y coordinates and heading.
-The points given to the controller form a path from the first given point to the last.
+Each of the points contains the desired (x, y) coordinates and heading.
+The points given to the controller form a path from the first given point to the last, with the first point assumed to be the current position of the robot.
 The path will be generated assuming that all of the points are relative to the first, so if you pass in an x value of ``-4_ft`` for the first point, then passing an x value of ``0_ft`` for the second point will result in a forward movement of 4 feet.